Mechanistic Interpretability in Large Language Models

 This research enables practical breakthroughs in:

-• Model Efficiency: Targeted knowledge editing without full retraining
+• Model Efficiency: Targeted knowledge editing without full retraining; early stopping strategies during model training

 • Safety & Control: Direct model steering through activation engineering